JuliaDiff/ReverseDiff.jl/README.md

 - higher-order `map` and `broadcast` optimizations
 - it's well tested

-...and, simply put, it's fast.
+...and, simply put, it's fast (for gradients, at least).
 Using the code from `examples/gradient.jl`:

 ```julia
 julia> using BenchmarkTools